deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   External hosts must not have ip addresses.
 *   2005
     *   Invalid host name.
+    *   Host names must be in lower-case.
+    *   Host names must be in normalized format.
+    *   Host names must be puny-coded.
 *   2302
     *   Resource with this id already exists.
 *   2303